matteosaponati/predictive_neuron/README.md

-## Predictive plasticity at the single neuron level
+## predictive plasticity at the single neuron level

 **summary**